Hauser & Wirth: Locations and exhibitions

-Hauser & Wirth has spaces in Europe (Zurich, London, Somerset, Gstaad, St. Moritz, Menorca and Monaco), Asia (Hong Kong) and North America (Manhattan, Southampton, New York and Los Angeles).
+Hauser & Wirth has spaces in Europe (Zurich (3 locations), London, Somerset, Gstaad, St. Moritz, Basel, Paris, Menorca, Chillida Leku and Monaco), Asia (Hong Kong) and North America (Manhattan (3 locations), Los Angeles and West Hollywood).
+They previously had a gallery in Southampton, New York.

 Location history

-When the gallery was founded in 1992, it was initially operated from Iwan Wirth’s Zurich apartment.
+When the gallery was founded in 1992, it was initially operated from Iwan Wirth's Zurich apartment.
 The first permanent venue opened in the former Löwenbräu building that became Hauser & Wirth Zürich in 1996, followed by a London branch in an Edward Lutyens-designed former bank on Piccadilly in 2003.
 In 2013, the gallery opened a space at the former Roxy disco and skating rink in New York.
 In 2014 the gallery renovated Durslade Farm, a collection of farm buildings in rural Somerset, to create Hauser & Wirth Somerset.
 The gallery also restored a 100,000 sq. ft. former flour mill, the Globe Mills complex, in downtown Los Angeles in 2016.
-In 2018, Hauser & Wirth Los Angeles was awarded the Los Angeles Conservancy’s Chair’s Award.
+In 2018, Hauser & Wirth Los Angeles was awarded the Los Angeles Conservancy's Chair's Award.